icub-tech-iit/documentation/docs/icub_force_control/icub-force-control.md

 after the RobotName, in the first lines.

-- Open yarpmotorgui and check the torque value reading for affected joints, typically they should read as follow :
+- Open yarpmotorgui and check the torque value reading for affected joints, typically they should read as follows:

 |Part|Joint 0|Joint 1| Joint 2  | Joint 3  | Joint 4 |
 |---|---|---|---|---|---|